Arequipa -South Peru

 Arequipa is 1.020 kilometres to the south of Lima and can be easily reached by airplane.
 Daily flights: Lima/Arequipa (45 minutes), Cusco/Arequipa (35 minutes) and Juliaca/Arequipa (25 minutes).
 Airlines are LAN Peru and STAR Peru and Peruvian airlines

 Arequipa is also connected to Lima and Tacna by the Pan-American South highway, which is in excellent condition.
-The traveller can reach Puno on a paved highway.
-Buses to Arequipa by the southern Pan Americana highway from Lima (1030km, approx. 18 hours), from Nasca (570km, approx. 10 hours), from Puno (325km, approx 8 hours), from Cusco (625km, approx. 12 hours) all by paved road!
+The traveler can reach Puno on a paved highway.
+Buses to Arequipa by the southern Pan Americana highway from Lima (1030km, approx. 18 hours), from Nasca (570 km, approx. 10 hours), from Puno (325km, approx 8 hours), from Cusco (625km, approx. 12 hours) all by paved road!
 From Arequipa to the Colca Canyon takes 3 to 4 hours by half gravel and half paved road in a hired transportation.

 Trains from Juliaca to Arequipa (10 hours).,for the moment only cargo !